hoytech/negentropy/README.md

 The two parties engaged in the protocol are called the client and the server.
 The client is also called the *initiator*, because it creates and sends the first message in the protocol.

 Each party should begin by sorting their records in ascending order by timestamp.
 If the timestamps are equivalent, records should be sorted lexically by their IDs.
 This sorted array and contiguous slices of it are called *ranges*.
-The *fingerprint* of a range is equal to the bitwise eXclusive OR (XOR) of the IDs of all contained records.
+The *fingerprint* of a range is equal to the SHA-256 hash of the IDs of all records within this range (sorted as described above).

 Because each side potentially has a different set of records, ranges cannot be referred to by their indices in one side's sorted array.
 Instead, they are specified by lower and upper *bounds*.
 A bound is a timestamp and a variable-length ID prefix.
 In order to reduce the sizes of reconcilliation messages, ID prefixes are as short as possible while still being able to separate records from their predecessors in the sorted array.
 If two adjacent records have different timestamps, then the prefix for a bound between them is empty.

 Lower bounds are *inclusive* and upper bounds are *exclusive*, as is [typical in computer science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).
 This means that given two adjacent ranges, the upper bound of the first is equal to the lower bound of the second.
 In order for a range to have full coverage over the universe of possible timestamps/IDs, the lower bound would have a 0 timestamp and all-0s ID, and the upper-bound would be the specially reserved "infinity" timestamp (max u64), and the ID doesn't matter.

 When negotiating a reconcilliation, the client and server should decide on a special `idSize` value.
-This must be `<= 32`.
+It must satisfy `8 <= idSize <= 32`.
 Using values less than the full 32 bytes will save bandwidth, at the expense of making collisions more likely.

 ### Alternating Messages

 After both sides have setup their sorted arrays, the client creates an initial message and sends it to the server.
 The server will then reply with another message, and the two parties continue exchanging messages until the protocol terminates (see below).
 After the protocol terminates, the client will have determined what IDs it has (and the server needs) and which it needs (and the server has).

-Each message consists of an ordered sequence of ranges.
+The initial message consists of a protocol version byte followed by an ordered sequence of ranges.
+Subsequent messages are the same, except without the protocol version byte.
 Each range contains an upper bound, a mode, and a payload.
-The range's lower bound is the same as the previous range's upper bound (or 0, if none).
+The range's lower bound is the same as the previous range's upper bound (or 0, if it is the first range).
 The mode indicates what type of processing is needed for this range, and therefore how the payload should be parsed.

 The modes supported are:

 * `Skip`: No further processing is needed for this range.
 Payload is empty.
 * `Fingerprint`: Payload contains the fingerprint for this range.
 * `IdList`: Payload contains a complete list of IDs for this range.
-* `Continuation`: Indicates that the other side has more to send in the next reconciliation round, but is not sending now because of a configured [frame size limit](#frame-size-limits).
+* `Continuation`: Indicates that the sender has more to send in the next reconciliation round, but is not sending now because of a configured [frame size limit](#frame-size-limits).
+* `UnsupportedProtocolVersion`: The server is unable to handle the protocol version suggested by the client.

 If a message does not end in a range with an "infinity" upper bound, an implicit range with upper bound of "infinity" and mode `Skip` is appended.
 This means that an empty message indicates that all ranges have been processed and the sender believes the protocol can now terminate.